solana-labs/solana/book/src/stake-delegation-and-rewards.md

 ### Stake warmup, cooldown, withdrawal

 Stakes, once delegated, do not become effective immediately.
 They must first pass through a warm up period.
-During this period, changing at each epoch boundaries, some portion of the stake is considered "effective", the rest is considered "activating".
+During this period some portion of the stake is considered "effective", the rest is considered "activating".
+Changes occur on epoch boundaries.

-The stake program limits the rate of change to total network stake, reflected in the stake program's `config::warmup_rate`, by default 15% per epoch.
+The stake program limits the rate of change to total network stake, reflected in the stake program's `config::warmup_rate` (typically 15% per epoch).

-Therefore, the amount of stake that can be warmed up each epoch is a function of the previous epoch's total effective stake, total activating stake, and the stake program's configured warmup rate.
+The amount of stake that can be warmed up each epoch is a function of the previous epoch's total effective stake, total activating stake, and the stake program's configured warmup rate.

-Rewards are paid against the "effective" portion of the stake for that epoch.

 Cooldown works the same way.
 Once a stake is deactivated, some part of it is considered "effective", and also "deactivating".
 As the stake cools